 One of the main reasons for going to Highton last weekend was to check on the baby darters.
-Sure, the Ian Smissens blog.
+Sure, the baby cormorants were a total highlight.
+I was really keen to see how much they had grown since reading Ian Smissens blog.

 Sadly, there was now just three chicks.
 I don’t know what happened to it.
 Friends have said it could either be a predator or the chicks pushing it out of the nest.
 I know there was very little room left in the nest.
 The parent was sitting a distance away from the nest to make room.
 I did read that the normal clutch size is 3, so it was probably bound to happen.
 I have no idea how many make it to maturity – nor how many will survive as an adult.
 There is another clutch, with younger chicks, on a nearby tree.